elf(5) — Linux manual page

 DT_RUNPATH

-String table offset to library search path
+String table offset to search path for direct

-DT_LOPROC, DT_HIPROC
+DT_HIPROC

 Values in the inclusive range [DT_LOPROC,